-It can be easy to confuse Multi-Tiered System of Support and Response to Intervention since both approaches are rooted in maximizing student learning in schools.
+It can be easy to confuse the Multi-Tiered System of Support and Response to Intervention since both approaches are rooted in maximizing student learning in schools.
 Some schools use the terms interchangeably.
 Both include a multiple-step approach to addressing student needs, but MTSS is a more comprehensive approach that has been further developed in recent years.

 Schools began using RTI as an alternative to overpopulation in special education.
 The process gave schools a multi-tiered approach to identifying student learning and behavioral needs early, thus giving schools an opportunity to intervene.
 Like MTSS, RTI includes universal screening, data analysis, intervention, assessment of progress, and revised practice.
 It may result in a student either continuing intervention to prevent a learning need from worsening or a referral to special education services to get more intensive support.

-MTSS is also not solely student focused.
+MTSS is also not solely student-focused.
 It ensures that practices, policies, and programs are aligned on classroom, school, and district levels.
 Additionally, MTSS emphasizes professional development and instructional support for general education and support staff to maximize effectiveness.

 Let Kickboard support your school as you develop a Multi-Tiered System of Support to expand student outcomes.
-We have seen schools develop and improve MTSS systems using our mobile app, web platform and professional development services.
+We have seen schools develop and improve MTSS systems using our mobile app, web platform, and professional development services.